XGenerationLab/XiYan-SQL/README.md

 3. The fine-tuned model for SQL generation will be released.`Jan.
 2025` `Done`

-4. A method and corresponding code for automatic description generation for Text-to-SQL will be provided.`Jan.
-2025`
+4. A method and corresponding code for automatic description generation for Text-to-SQL will be provided.`Feb.
+2025` `Done`

 5. The code and model of [DateResolver](https://github.com/XGenerationLab/XiYan-DateResolver) will be released. `Dec.
 2024` `Done`